Author has written 1 story for Fullmetal Alchemist.

 Personality: Serious, calm, blunt, and introspective

-I spend most of my time walking, reading, writing, doing yoga, playing video games, and singing.
+I spend most of my time walking, reading, writing, doing yoga, and playing video games.
 My favourite music is that from video games and anime.
-I love learning about languages, religion, and personality and my greatest weakness is cats.
+I love learning about languages and religion and my greatest weakness is cats.
 I work as a legal assistant at a big law firm.
 I remain ignorant of world events and popular trivia, instead drawn to random and rare knowledge that most people couldn't care less about.
-I show care through action, not words.
+I'm probably a conservative and I've recently been enjoying an aerial circus class.
 I mean what I say and say what I mean.
 Some people call me sick because I enjoy taking exams, love cleaning, and hold strongly to asceticism.

 My style on FanFiction.net

 I prefer stories that are realistic and fit in with the original canon.
 If I can believe it, I usually like it.
 I only Fave stories that I am absolutely positive I want to read again.
-I have yet to Fave an author because I believe a story's worth is independent of who writes it.
+I don't Fave authors because I think a story's worth is independent of who writes it.
 I try to leave reviews for every story I read without reading other reviews beforehand.
 If you would like to hear my opinion on your own work, just send me a message and I'll try to oblige.
 I like giving feedback when people ask my opinion specifically.

 Guide to Giving Great Reviews: